S-M-Ammar/AutoML-Forecasting-WebApp/README.md

 after downloading, you only need to follow the prompts to install it step by step.

 ## Step two
-the second step is the most important. i have tried a variety of methods to report errors before. ， finally, i created a virtual environment and installed it in anaconda. darts the following is the complete installation code ， mainly in anaconda Powershell Prompt or anaconda.
+The second step is the most important. i have tried a variety of methods to report errors before. ， finally, i created a virtual environment and installed it in anaconda. darts the following is the complete installation code ， mainly in anaconda Powershell Prompt or anaconda.
 Prompt i installed it in the former ， open powershell, and enter the following code ： conda create --name darts python=3.7 the purpose of the above code is to create a virtual environment called darts ， next, we need to install the various libraries required by the library darts in this virtual environment. 。 conda activate darts